mreid1130/scuff/README.md

 __Arguments__

 * `url` - URL of the page you'd like to scrape.
-* `callback` - Function with arguments `error` and the HTML `body` (string) of the page requested that includes dynamic content rendered by JavaScript.
+* `callback` - Function with arguments `error` and a cheerio function (jQuery implementation in node) to easily navigate through the HTML or XML structure.
+Includes dynamic content rendered by JavaScript.
 * `options` - `options.retries` allows you to set the number of attempts to get the requested data's HTML content.
 Utilizes exponential backoff to reduce and eliminate the number of network errors.
 Options.retries accepts a `number` between 1 and 5.